weaveworld/Weaveworld/doc/doc-1-template.md

 **1.** Type-handlers of the element and its parents.

 A transformation can be defined as a function 'rule' of the typehandler.
 Parameters are:
 * _el_: the processed element.
-(Thus the element attributes or content can be changed).
+(Thus the element attributes or the content can be changed!)
 * _v_: the value to be changed.
 * _p_: the (optional) literal pattern.